Lawrence Weed: Career

 Dividing his time between research, patient care, and teaching, he developed a method that reorganized the structure of the medical record from being divided into the different sources for patient records (x-rays, prescriptions, physician notes) to one structured around a well-defined list of a patient's medical problems.

+In the early 1950s, while a professor of medicine and pharmacology at Yale School of Medicine, Dr. Weed was known to accompany students in the hospital where he observed them struggling to interpret unstructured patient notes written by doctors.
+In response, he created the problem-oriented medical record (POMR), a method for documenting patient information.
 He first published about the problem-oriented medical record in 1964, but a 1968 article published by the New England Journal of Medicine introduced the concept to a broader audience.
 In the late 1960s and early 1970s he gave lectures at medical schools around the country, and published a book that described the problem-oriented medical record in more detail.
+Weed's POMR included two features that have become nearly universal in healthcare, the Problem List and the SOAP note (Subjective, Objective, Assessment, and Plan).

 Over 2,000 academic articles and numerous medical textbooks discuss Weed's problem-oriented medical record, and it has become a central component of medical and nursing education.
 His original idea for a patient problem list was adapted and put into law in the “meaningful use” requirements of the Health Information Technology for Economic and Clinical Health (HITECH) Act, which promoted the adoption of electronic health records in the United States.

 He also helped develop PROMIS, a computerized medical information system based on the problem-oriented record, which used a touch screen; introduced in 1969, that system was one of the earliest versions of an electronic medical record.
 He launched a company PKC, which developed methods for clinical information management systems.
 In 2012, the firm was purchased by Sharecare.